These salmon patties are super easy to whip up and since everything is baked on one tray they require minimal cleaning, which is a bonus!

 - 2 tablespoons extra-virgin olive oil

 Ad.
 Article continues below.

-Preheat the oven to 180C.
+- Preheat the oven to 180C.
 Line two baking trays with baking paper.
 Pop your salmon on one of the lined baking trays and bake for just 15 minutes.
-Leave the salmon to cool just a little then flake it into a bowl.